Health insurance protection is a must for growing families. And yet some parents have had a hard time getting - or maintaining - coverage.

 While the cost of private insurance may seem pricey, paying for medical bills on your own is even more of a strain.
 Everyone needs a doctor at some time, whether it’s for a child with strep throat, a spouse with back pain, or a baby is on the way.#1 Way the Affordable Care Act Affects You

-Some important changes have already taken place.
-Insurers must pick up the cost of preventive care for kids and adolescents – including annual medical checkups, pediatric vision screenings and immunizations.
+Insurers must pick up the cost of in-network preventive care for kids and adolescents – including annual medical checkups, pediatric vision screenings and immunizations.
 That means that when your kids need a physical or vaccinations before school starts, you can take them to the doctor with no out-of-pocket spending.
 In addition, children with health problems can’t be denied coverage, nor can your premiums be higher because of their illness.

 Adults get preventive services, too: Insurers must provide adults with screenings for blood pressure, cholesterol, and other conditions.
 And women can see their doctor for an annual check-up and preventive screenings, such as mammograms, without owing a co-pay or meeting a deductible.

 There’s a slew of other changes that affect your health plan: Insurers can no longer put lifetime limits on the dollar amount of your healthcare expenses they’ll cover.
-Annual limits will be phased out beginning in January 2014.
+Annual limits have also been phased out.
 This is important for families facing sky-high medical bills when a child requires treatment for a long-term condition such as cystic fibrosis.

-If you don’t have coverage you’ll need to shop for a policy.
-One way is to use one of the new online Health Insurance Marketplaces that are being set up.
+If you don’t have coverage, you’ll need to shop for a policy.
+One way is to use one of the online Health Insurance Marketplaces.
 They’re designed to be a one-stop shop for comparing plans and prices from a variety of health insurance companies like Humana.
 You can still buy directly from an insurer’s website, or you may want to ask an insurance agent for assistance.

 Understandably, many folks are worried about the price tag on health insurance.
 The law includes a few rules intended to make costs more manageable for individuals and families that meet certain criteria.